The Weather Channel: 2021

 TWC also maintains content partnerships with a number of local U.S. radio stations to provide local forecasts, using announcers separate from the meteorologists seen on the television channel.
 For some affiliates, the Weather Channel provides a limited amount of live coverage during local severe weather events (with the Georgia-based announcers connected via ISDN).
 Distribution of TWC radio content is currently handled by Westwood One.

 Similarly, the Weather Channel also provides weather reports for a number of newspapers around the United States.
 This included a half-page national forecast for USA Today, for which TWC provided content until September 2012, when rival AccuWeather replaced the Weather Channel as the paper's forecast provider.

 2022

 On March 28, 2022, TWC announced a content partnership with CBS News, under which it will provide weather reports on CBS Mornings, the CBS Evening News, and the CBS News streaming network, as well as collaborate on investigative journalism relating to weather and climate.

 On May 2, 2022, the Weather Channel en Español launched on Local Now as TWC celebrates their 40th anniversary.
 TWC en Español has 24/7 coverage.
 Milmar Ramírez, Henry Golac, Jessica Fernández, Lorena Lim, Albert Martínez, and Abel Hernández leads the team.

 2024

-It was confirmed by Charter Spectrum that the Weather Channel en Español will cease programming on December 31, 2024.
+As first confirmed by Charter Spectrum, The Weather Channel en Español ceased programming on December 31, 2024 at midnight EDT.
+Allen Media Group acknowledged this move was to save money.